METS-Programme/ugandaemr-usermanual/backup_and_restoration.md

 UgandaEMR 2.0 provides a database restore option. found in the start menu programs/apps section to use it,

 1. Launch start menu
-2. go to all programs/all apps
+2. Go to "All programs/All apps"
-3. Under UgandaEMR select Restore UgandaEMR Database this will launch a pop up window
+3. Under UgandaEMR select "Restore UgandaEMR Database".
+This will launch a popup window.
-4. Click install. this will enable you to browse for a database you wish to restore.
+4. In the Popup window Click install.
+This gives  you a place to browse for a database you wish to restore.
 5. Select the Database file then click open.
 A dialogue will appear showing the database you have selected
 6. Click okay and a cmd promopt widnow will show. after it closes, the database will be restored.